julianthome/biofuzz-tk/README.md

 ## How to use it

-The following examples give you an intuition how the BioFuzz Toolkit can be used.
+The following examples give an insight of how the BioFuzz Toolkit can be used.

 ### Introductory Example